ognis1205/schemer-l5-php/README.md

-# Yet Another Laravel Caching Service
+# Schemer Package Enables You agile DB migrations

-Yet Another Laravel Caching, a.k.a., YACache is a package to extend Laravel 5's base caching functionality.
+Schemer is a package to extend Laravel 5's basic fucntionality of DB migration.

-This yet another chaching service implementation enables full support of Eloquent ORM caching, i.e., you can cache Eloquent models without loss of relationship imformations.
+All functionalities of this package are provided as CLI, hence, once you configure the DB connections of your application, just run migration commands, then you can get migration scripts written in PHP, implemented based on "Schema" and "DB" facades of Laravel5.